People who work with me often compliment me on how smart and intelligent I am. And they haven’t even seem my business plan.

 What’s the fall out?

-What does it matter that including my lifestyle component moved my business plan from three to six pages?
-What if my Bank Manager asked me to seek psychiatric evaluation?
+What does it matter that including my lifestyle component moved my business plan from 3 to 6 pages?
+And my fair-weather friends wish me “good luck with that!”
+Or what if my Bank Manager asked me to seek psychiatric evaluation?

 Strong negotiating and selling skills plus my excellent credit rating won the day for me.

-Does a bank care about your lifestyle when they’re evaluating your business?
+Does a bank care about your lifestyle when they’re evaluating your business to lend you money?

-So do what entrepreneurs do, take a risk and create super balance with your business plan, add a lifestyle component.
+So do what entrepreneurs like you do…take a risk and create super balance with your business plan, by adding a lifestyle component.

 To the lifestyle component in your business plan…